Joseph-C-Cavazos/easyctf-2015-writeups/coordinates.md

 ## Writeup

-This challenge was obvious in what it was primarily because of the name of the text file, `qr.txt`.
+This challenge wasn't too hard to figure out what it wanted us to do primarily because of the name of the text file, `qr.txt`.
 As well, the format of the file was already set up to be a list of tuples in Python, suggesting to use Python.
 Lastly, the hint suggests we need to paint something.
 All together, use Python to paint a qr code.
 Tasked with creating qr code, the real challenge was to do graphics in Python, since I've yet to try it.
 For this, I used the popular graphics.py library.

+One of the things I should mention here is that the coordinates are actually the white squares as opposed to the black for a QR code.
+This tripped me for a bit trying to get various scanners to detect the image, but only getting errors.

 Here is the Python program constructed:

 ```python